cloudfoundry/korifi/helm/README.values.md

     diskQuotaMB: 1024
   # How long before the CFTask object is deleted after the task has completed
   taskTTL: 30d
-  # The TLS secret used when setting up app route
-  workloadsTLSSecret:
-    name: korifi-workloads-ingress-cert
-    namespace: korifi-controllers-system

 job-task-runner:
   # Deploy the job-task-runner component